 The Board seeks to mitigate and manage these risks through continual review, policy-setting and reliance upon contractual obligations.
 It also regularly monitors the investment environment and the management of the Company's investment portfolios.

-By order of the Board For F&C Investment Business Limited Company Secretary 80 George Street Edinburgh EH2 3BU and Aurora Investment Trust plc.
-He was formerly Chairman of the Investment Committee of the National Trust for Scotland.
+By order of the Board For F&C Investment Business Limited Company Secretary 80 George Street Edinburgh EH2 3BU

 Board of Directors